 An elastomeric coating of silicone, acrylic, urethane, or butyl rubber protects the foam from UV exposure and other elements.
 It may need two layers.
-This depends on climate, location, warranty, and other requirements; the top layer is often reflective to increase energy efficiency and shield against UV rays.
+This depends on climate, location, warranty, and other requirements.
+The top layer is often reflective to increase energy efficiency and shield against UV rays.

 Finally, #11-grade roofing granules are broadcast into the elastomeric top coat.
 These bits of crushed stone add strength, durability, UV protection, and resistance to wildlife to the foam membrane that covers up the roof.

 Understanding that installation of SPF roofing system is not a job for amateurs is essential.
 Significant knowledge of SPF chemistry and expert use of sophisticated application equipment is required.
-Technicians must be property trained on all aspects of SPF technology, a proficiency that can take years to acquire.
-To make sure you’re working with a certified SPF contractor, ask to see job references, industry certifications, case studies, product samples, and, if possible, arrange an in-person roof walk of a recently completed project.
+Technicians must be properly trained on all aspects of SPF technology.
+They have a proficiency that can take years to acquire.
+To make sure you’re working with a certified SPF contractor, ask to see job references, industry certifications, case studies, product samples.
+If possible, arrange an in-person roof walk of a recently completed project.
 Any qualified contractor is proud to show off the company’s work.

 The Pros of SPF

 For facility managers and property owners alike, the benefits of SPF are impressive.

 That starts with thermal resistance: Spray foam has the highest R-value of any conventional roofing material.
 Since R-value measures a material’s capacity to resist heat flow.
 Keeping your building cool is easier with SPF’s R-value of 6.6 per inch of thickness means less heat is penetrating your building and more cool is kept inside.
 These insulation properties translate into lower energy bills, which is especially important given the relentless escalation of costs.
 The longevity of SPF roofing—a properly installed and maintained system will last a minimum of 20 years and often 30 or more—delivers significant savings over the long haul.